insight-platform/Similari/README.md

 The vector operations performance depends a lot on the optimization level defined for the build.
 On low or default optimization levels Rust may not use vectorized optimizations, so when running benchmarks take care of proper optimization levels configured.

+## Usage Examples

+Take a look at [examples/simple.rs](examples/simple.rs) for an idea of simple usage.